-With the fall season approaching, we’ll undoubtedly hear how bass fishing will be bountiful, since fish stock up prior to their long winter of inactivity.
-No doubt fall is a fine time to fish, and big fish seem more active.
+When fall approaches we hear how bass fishing will be bountiful, since fish stock up prior to their long winter of inactivity.
+No doubt fall is a fine time to fish, and big fish do seem more active.
 But this shift has as much to do with altered habitat and prey movements as with bass seeking their last meal in months.

-As poikilothermic animals (blood the same temperature as environment), the metabolic systems of fish adjust to temperature changes to maintain life in the same conditions they’ve evolved in.
+As poikilothermic animals (which have blood the same temperature as the environment), the metabolic systems of fish adjust to temperature changes to maintain life in the same conditions they’ve evolved in.
 Members of the sunfish family undergo physiological changes in chemical balances and size of the heart that prepare them for cold.
 Relative movement of bass declines and digestion slows, but bass bite well in northern waters as lakes approach the freezing point.

-Physiological models suggest that at 40°F bass need consume only about one third as much food to maintain nutrition as they do at 70°F. Preyfish abundance is lowest in winter as well.
+Physiological models suggest that at 40 degrees bass need consume only about one third as much food to maintain nutrition as they do at 70 degrees.
+Prey fish abundance is lowest in winter as well.
 But bass still eat.

 Myth #2: Bass Strike Red Hooks Because They Resemble Blood

-Manufacturers have rushed to capitalize on the latest craze by offering lures with red hooks, red sinkers and blades, red line, even red reel spools.
+Manufacturers have rushed to capitalize on this myth by offering lures with red hooks, red sinkers and blades, red line, even red reel spools.
 I’ve heard pros state in seminars that red hooks or a red highlight can attract extra bites by simulating the blood of a baitfish, gills, or perhaps a crawfish.

 Studies of bass vision indicate they detect red easily and can discriminate among shades.
 No research shows, however, any instinctive attraction to it.
-While anglers might reason that blood is red, bleeding baitfish are vulnerable to attack, so fish should attack objects with red markings; bass don’t think like that.
+Anglers might reason that blood is red, bleeding baitfish are vulnerable to attack, so fish should attack objects with red markings.
+But bass don’t think like that.
 They lack the neurological processes to come to any conclusion.

 Bass are capable of quickly learning to bite what brings a reward, ignore what brings no benefit, and avoid dangerous stimuli.
 But the idea that bass can associate reddish markings on baitfish with red on artificial lures is far-fetched, according to what we know about their learning process.

-While most knowledgeable anglers recognize the differences in behavior, habitat, and prey choice between largemouth and smallmouth bass, many accept the adage that largemouths behave similarly everywhere you find them.
+While most knowledgeable anglers recognize the differences in behavior, habitat, and prey choice between largemouth and smallmouth bass, many accept the adage that largemouth bass behave similarly everywhere you find them.

 This phrase may boost an angler’s confidence when fishing a new body of water but is biologically groundless.
 The largemouth is generally considered a single species divided into two subspecies, Florida and northern largemouth.
 But further genetic studies show variation in the DNA of fish even from nearby watersheds within the same state.
 And differences in diet, water color, and cover type also make bass from different lakes behave differently.

-In some, topwater lures work all summer while they zero in other lakes.
+In some, topwater lures work all summer while they produce little in other lakes.
 Night-fishing is fine some places and a waste of time elsewhere.
 Lure color preferences can be pronounced as well, and feeding and spawning behavior can also vary.